 Growing Conditions and General Care

-When planting from seed or division, place the Hellebore into well-draining, organic soil in filtered sun or shady location.
+When planting seed or division, place the Hellebore into well-draining, organic soil in filtered sun or shady locations.
 The Hellebore plant will return for many years; make sure space will accommodate growth and has proper sunlight.

 Hellebores need no more than a few hours of dappled light and grow successfully in shady areas.
 Plant the Hellebore under deciduous trees or scattered through a woodland garden or shaded natural area.

 Soaking the soil in which the Hellebore is growing helps the Hellebore plant to look its best.
-Hellebore care includes removal of older leaves when they appear damaged.
+Hellebore care includes the removal of older leaves when they appear damaged.